 The New York State Fair is always brining fantastic artists to Central New York.
-This year they struck gold when Rock And Roll Hall of Famers Joan Jett And The Blackhearts performed for free at the Chevy Court stage last Wednesday, August 27.
+This year they struck gold when Rock And Roll Hall of Famers Joan Jett And The Blackhearts performed for free at the Chevy Court stage at the Great New York State Fair on Wednesday, August 27.

 There was easily about seven thousand fairgoers gathered for their hour and fifteen minute set.
 No opening act.
 No nonsense.
 Just straight up classic punk.
 Currently, Joan Jett And The Blackhearts are touring in support of their latest album, Unvarnished.
 There were five songs off that album sprinkled into their set, along with their more notable hits and The Runaways’ classics.